 Oculus Quest 2: Accessories

-While the Oculus Quest 2 ships with everything you'll technically need to play, you're going to want a number of accessories to ensure you get the best experience.
+While the Meta Quest 2 ships with everything you'll technically need to play, you're going to want a number of accessories to ensure you get the best experience.
 While there are no third-party replacements for the official Oculus Touch controllers, fully-body trackers, or other things of that nature, there are plenty of foam pad replacements, head strap replacements, more comfortable wrist straps, controller grips, and more to make the experience better than before.

 While the box that the Quest 2 ships in can be used as a storage compartment, it's not the most convenient solution, and it's a bit awkward to use if you're planning on taking your headset with you on the go.
 Instead, check out the best Oculus Quest 2 cases, which will keep your Quest 2 safe and make it a lot easier to take it with you, no matter where you're headed.